adamcg123/Final-Project-07/README.md

 ## Contribution
-This project was made by Group 7 and contains references and material learned in the University of Minnesota Web Dev Bootcamp.
+This project was made by Group 7 and contains references and material learned in the University of Minnesota Full Stack Web Development Bootcamp.

 * No Contributions are being accepted at this time.